It4lik/Discovery/README.md

 sshserver:~$ ls
 sshserver:~$ cat logfile

 # You can try to add/remove hosts.
 Default parameters are scaning hosts on port 6379.
-You can spin-up additional Redis hosts (Redis is by default on port 6379) with the following command :
+You can spin-up additional Redis hosts (Redis is listening by default on port 6379) with the following command :
 # Do not forget --network to add them in the same network as the docker-compose containers.
 $ docker run -d --network discovery_disco_net redis
 ```